This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 Recommended age is about ages 6 and above.

-Not only are you trying to catch the perfect fish but you’re also trying to do so while navigating down a treacherous river.
+In Freshwater Fly, not only are you trying to catch the perfect fish but you’re also trying to do so while navigating down a treacherous river.
 While catching fish is the goal, there’s a lot more to this game than meets the eye.

 Be prepared…and hold on for the ride!
 Great family friendly activity for all ages to enjoy.